syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/migrate-from-net-framework-to-net-core.md

 ## Advantages
-*	Supports Windows, macOS, and Linux
+*	Supports Windows, macOS, and Linux.

 ## Known limitations
 *	EMF and WMF images are not supported in .NET Core platforms.